Moecker/samo_tidy/README.md

 Or get LLVM libraries: `brew install llvm@11`.
 The library can be found in `/usr/local/opt/llvm/lib/libclang.dylib`

 ## Linux
-Install via apt: `sudo apt-get install libclang-dev`.
+Install via apt: `sudo apt-get install libclang-dev=1:10.0-50~exp1`.
 The library can be found `/usr/lib/llvm-10/lib/libclang-10.so`

 # Compilation Database
 ## Create compilation database for example CMake project